zhwei820/orderbook/README.md

 //        read more at https://github.com/shopspring/decimal
 // Return:
 //      error        - not nil if price is less or equal 0
-//      done         - not nil if your market order produces ends of anoter orders, this order will add to
+//      done         - not nil if your market order produces ends of another orders, this order will add to
 //                     the "done" slice
 //      partial      - not nil if your order has done but top order is not fully done
-//      partialQuantityProcessed - if partial order is not nil this result contains processed quatity from partial order
+//      partialQuantityProcessed - if partial order is not nil this result contains processed quantity from partial order
 //      quantityLeft - more than zero if it is not enought orders to process all quantity func (ob *OrderBook) ProcessMarketOrder(side Side, quantity decimal.Decimal) (done []*Order, partial *Order, quantityLeft decimal.Decimal, err error) { .. }
 ```

 For example:

 ```
 ProcessMarketOrder(ob.Sell, decimal.New(6, 0))